-Option Type and meaning Default Examname ples start Integer.
+Option Type and meaning Default Examples name start Integer.
 The value to generate the first time a sequence is used 1 start=0 min Integer.
 Values smaller than this cannot be generated 1 min=- 1000 max Integer.
-Values larger than this cannot be generated 922337203685477 580ax=0 cycle Boolean.
-Whether to start again when values cannot be gen- false cy- erated cle=true cache Integer.
+Values larger than this cannot be generated 922337203685 4777558070 cycle Boolean.
+Whether to start again when values cannot be generated false cycle=true cache Integer.
 The number of values to store in a cache 0 cache=0 step Integer.
-What to add to the previous generated value, when 1 step=-1 generating a new value
+What to add to the previous generated value, when gen- 1 step=-1 erating a new value if_not_e B bolean.
+If this is true and a sequence with this name exists false $if_not_exists = true$ already, ignore other options and use the existing values